Written by

 Why is your Mac running slow?

-• Too many apps running at the same time.
+- Too many apps running at the same time.
+Multiple apps consume the limited memory and CPU, slowing down your Mac.

 Of course, your Mac may also run slowly because of other potential causes.

-Mac running slow, how to speed up it?
+Mac is running slow, how to fix it?

-If your Mac begins to run slowly all of a sudden, you can refresh your Mac by restarting it to check if it's just a system bug.
-Or, if your Mac running slow after an update, check if your Mac is too old to be compatible with the new OS version first.
-And it is also advisable to test the disk speed of your Mac if you are a professional in this field.
+Tips: If your Mac runs slowly suddenly, you can refresh your Mac by restarting it to check if it's just a system bug.
+If your Mac running slow after an update, check if your Mac is too old to be compatible with the new OS version first.
+It is also advisable to test the disk speed of your Mac if you are a professional in this field.

 Quit apps and browser tabs you're not using